Bergx2/BuchISY/README.md

 ### Processing Invoices

 1. **Select Month**: Use the year-month selector at the top to choose the target month (defaults to last month)
-2. **Add Invoices**: Drag-and-drop PDF files or click "PDF auswählen" to select files
+2. **Add Invoices**: Click "Datei auswählen" in the header to select files
-3. **Review Data**: A modal will appear with extracted invoice data.
-Review and edit as needed:
+3. **Review Data**: A resizable modal will appear with extracted invoice data.
+Review and edit:
+   - Auftraggeber (payer/client)
-   - Company name
+   - Verwendungszweck (purpose/description)
    - Invoice number
+   - USt-IdNr (VAT ID) - auto-extracted
    - Invoice date
-   - Amounts (net, tax, gross)
+   - Amounts (net, VAT, gross) with currency
-   - Currency
+   - Currency conversion (for non-EUR invoices)
    - Account code (Gegenkonto)
-   - Short description
    - Payment date (optional)
    - Bank account (optional)
+   - Comments/notes
+   - File attachments (receipts, contracts, etc.)
-4. **Save**: Click "Speichern" to save the invoice.
-The file will be renamed according to your template and moved to the month folder.
+4. **Save**: Click "Speichern" to save.
+The invoice is stored in SQLite and exported to CSV automatically.

 ### Extraction Modes Explained